1. Quick Facts

 - Extended-duration peptide activity

-The DAC modification substantially increases peptide duration compared to shorter-acting GHRH analogs.
+The DAC modification substantially increases peptide duration compared to shorter-acting GHRH analogs by promoting albumin binding and prolonged circulation.

 - Potential increase in growth hormone signaling